 2018 Graduate Traineeship Program

 Currently the program is only running in Victoria.

-Applications for the 2018 Victorian Graduate Traineeship Program will be open in September 2017 for the traineeships commencing in January 2018, and running for 12 months.
+Applications for the 2018 Victorian Graduate Traineeship Program have now CLOSED for the traineeships commencing in January 2018, and running for 12 months.

 Please note, your application does not guarantee your placement with an employer and all candidates go through a selection process.
 The key attributes for Trainees are to have passion, the curiosity factor and an interest in change.
 Our Trainees come from every discipline: Arts, Business, Marketing, Psychology, Stats and the Sciences etc.

 All applicants must be Australian citizens or have permanent resident status.